 In Proverbs 31, I saw another example of a kind, wise woman who spins, weaves, and sews to create beautiful garments for her household and the marketplace; purchases and plants a vineyard; trades profitably; and cares for her family and those who are less fortunate.
 I loved the fact that she was able to contribute to her family’s income while staying home and doing a variety of beautiful, creative projects.

 Calligraphy was next, and I earned an income by addressing wedding invitations, writing out poetry, certificates, invitations, and more.
 Eventually, I taught calligraphy at craft stores and the local community college.
 As the boys grew older, I returned to my childhood love of writing, and began to write articles and eventually books.
-This led to speaking invitations, and I now write and speak full time.
+This led to speaking invitations, and many years of full time writing and speaking.

 Foundational principles of the Doing What Matters business: